 Bleeding can be controlled using drugs, which may be hormones or not.

-Drugs that are not hormones are often used first, especially in women who want to become pregnant or to avoid the side effects of hormone therapy.
+Drugs that are not hormones are often used first, especially in women who want to become pregnant or to avoid the side effects of hormone therapy and in women with heavy regular bleeding.
 These drugs include

 When the uterine lining is thickened but its cells are normal (endometrial hyperplasia), hormones may be used to control bleeding.